 Drivers of large trucks and heavy equipment must use extra caution in order to safely navigate and share the roads with smaller vehicles.
 There are things that must be considered when driving large vehicles or operating heavy equipment in order to ensure the safety of operators and people who are nearby.
 They include maintenance, blind spot awareness, how to safely back up, dealing with inclement weather and poor road conditions, summer driving considerations, construction and work zone considerations, and minimizing in-cab distractions.

-Here are a few key items you should know before you go out on the road.
+Here are a few key driving tips large truck and heavy equipment drivers should know before going out on the road.

 What kinds of things should you check or inspect on a vehicle before starting it up?